NonsoTheTechGuy/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 - All your files should start by a comment describing the task
 - All SQL keywords should be in uppercase (`SELECT`, `WHERE…`)
 - A `README.md` file, at the root of the folder of the project, is mandatory
-- The length of your files will be tested using `w`
+- The length of your files will be tested using `wc`

 ## More Info
 ### Comments for your SQL file: